andrianaimisa/mgritts.github.io/about.md

 ## The Site

 This website is built using [Jekyll](https://jekyllrb.com/docs/home/), a blog aware, static website generator.
-I write posts/pages with a combination of markdown, html, and css run them through Jekyll's renderer spits out the site.
+I write posts/pages with a combination of markdown, html, and css in [Atom](https://atom.io/), a text editor by GitHub.
 I am using the [Poole/Lanyon theme](https://github.com/poole/lanyon) with a few customizations (source code on GitHub).
 The site is hosted on github using GitHub Pages and Amazon Web Services S3.
 I use [s3_website](https://github.com/laurilehmijoki/s3_website) to push the site to AWS.
 (Tutorial to be written soon).
+My domain name is registered with [hover](https://hover.com/BaFZAVz0), by far one of the easiest (and coolest, they sponsor [Radiotopia](https://www.radiotopia.fm/), my favorite podcast network) DNS providers I've used.

 ### Feeds